Join live or receive a link to the recording and earn a CE certificate

 Presented by Dr. Sara Delano Moore, ORIGO Education

 Sponsored by ORIGO Education

-If you attend the live session, you’ll be emailed a CE certificate within 24 hours of the edWebinar.
-If you view the recording and would like a CE certificate, join the Mathematics for Young Learners community and go to the edWebinar Archives folder to take the CE quiz.
+If you view the recording and would like a CE certificate, join the Mathematics for Young Learners community and go to the CE Quizzes link in the Community Toolbox.

 Problem solving is an important part of teaching and learning mathematics.
 Why do some problems engage and challenge students with productive struggle while others lead to frustrating struggle?

-Participants in this session will learn strategies for grouping students in problem-solving lessons.
-We will explore teacher questioning strategies and resources to help elementary students learn to “talk math” in the classroom.
+In this session, learn strategies for grouping students in problem-solving lessons.
+Explore teacher questioning strategies and resources to help elementary students learn to “talk math” in the classroom.
 Be ready to solve some problems during the session.
-There will be time to get your questions answered during this live, interactive session.
-Elementary math educators and administrators are invited to join this edWebinar to learn new ideas and approaches for problem-solving instruction.
+Elementary math educators and administrators are invited to watch this edWebinar to learn new ideas and approaches for problem-solving instruction.

 This is the second session of a two-part series.
 The first session focused on problem selection and phases of learning.